 Mycoplasma genitalium (Mgen) is a widespread but little-known bacterial pathogen with symptoms ranging from urethritis to pelvic inflammatory disease, preterm birth and female infertility.

-• Establish and validate phenotypic antimicrobial resistance testing to correlate phenotypic minimum inhibitory concentrations with genotypic profiles
+2. establish and validate phenotypic AMR testing to correlate phenotypic MICs with genotypic profiles;?

 These molecular approaches will allow for enhanced surveillance without the need for the isolation and phenotypic testing of Mgen.
-Furthermore, this technology could be applied to routine testing and position Canada as global leader in monitoring Mgen strains and predicting antimicrobial resistance.
+Furthermore, this technology could be applied to routine testing and place Canada as global leader in monitoring Mgen strains and predicting AMR.
+Regional, provincial/territorial and federal public health authorities can use the data to support prevention control strategies and inform STI Treatment Guidelines across Canada, including vulnerable and marginalized populations.
+These data will supplement contact-tracing efforts by public health in an attempt to better understand the social networks and design interventions to reduce the number of infections.

 Contact us